 The Emotional Processing Scale (EPS) questionnaire was originally developed over 15 years by a research team at Bournemouth University lead by Roger Baker, for use in clinical and therapeutic applications.
 Published by Hogrefe Ltd in 2015, the scale was reviewed by the British Psychological Society’s Psychological Testing Centre in 2016 and was given 17 excellent and 6 good ratings on 23 core scientific criteria.

 Since publication, it became clear that an occupational equivalent of the EPS would be useful to enhance wellbeing, quality of life and performance of individuals in the workplace.

-The Emotional Processing Scale – Wellbeing (EPS-W) publishes this summer and will be a valuable addition to employee wellbeing programmes.
-With online administration that takes just 5 to 10 minutes, the measure features a new interpretation guide and narrative report, providing practical guidance for improving wellbeing and building resilience.
+The Emotional Processing Scale – Wellbeing (EPS-W) publishes this autumn and will be a valuable addition to employee wellbeing programmes.
+With online administration that takes just 5 to 10 minutes, the measure features a new interpretation guide and report, providing practical guidance for improving wellbeing and building resilience.
 Contact us to express your interest or to discuss using the EPS-W at your organisation.